lwade/euca-wiki/Storage.md

 snapshotted using the EC2 interface, thus the euca2ools has all the needed command to operate on the Volumes.
-Volumes will appear to the running instance as a new disk: unlike ephemeral storage, this disk will persist across instance termination, and instance failures, till the user explicitely deletes it.
+Volumes will appear to the running instance as a new disk: unlike ephemeral storage, this disk will persist across instance termination, and instance failures, until the user explicitly deletes it.

 To recap, both storages are persistent, but buckets are accessed only via the API or commands, meaning that the application will have to account for